Trade directory · Auburn metro · Maine

 Permit Requirements

-Auburn requires electrical permits for most work except minor repairs.
+Auburn requires electrical permits for most work beyond basic repairs.
 Permits obtained through Auburn Building Department.
-Typical permit fees range $50-200 depending on scope.
+Fee schedule ranges from $35 for minor work to $200+ for major installations.

 §3